 Over the last 20 years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy seasonal food directly from local farms.
-With the same buy-direct, buy-local spirit in mind, mnartists.org and Springboard for the Arts created a similar endeavor to support local art, artists, and collectors.
-Community Supported Art is an exciting new model of art support and distribution that supports artists in the creation of new work and establishes relationships with local collectors and patrons.
+With the same buy-direct, buy-local spirit in mind, mnartists.org and Springboard for the Arts created a similar way to support local art, artists, and collectors.
+Community Supported Art is an exciting new model of art support and distribution for artists that establishes relationships with local collectors and patrons.

 CSA is featured in the New York Times!
 “Rupam Sharan, a gastroenterologist, and his wife, Serena, heard about the program on public radio.
 “We’re interested in contemporary art, but haven’t started a collection yet,” Dr. Sharan said.
 “This is us getting our feet wet.””
 Read the full story here.